NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/genericImageClassifier.rst

 The classifier is then trained and saved locally.

-The trained classifier can be used for inference readily and can be shared with other users.
+The trained classifier can readily be used for inference readily and can be shared with other users.

 During the inference stage, the classifier takes a list of images as the input, and predicts the classes of the images.